dragonflyoss/Dragonfly/docs/user_guide/monitoring.md

 ### Get Dragonfly Metrics Using Prometheus

-In Prometheus web ui, you can search Dragonfly metrics below.
+In Prometheus web UI, you can search Dragonfly metrics below.
 If you want to learn more about Prometheus query language, please check [promql](https://prometheus.io/docs/prometheus/latest/querying/basics/) for help.

 ![dragonfly_metrics.png](../images/dragonfly_metrics.png)